Quantitative Timed Simulation Functions and Refinement Metrics for Timed Systems (Full Version): Finite-state Game Graphs

 \item[Average weight.]
 The mean-payoff (or limit-average weight) objective function on a play $\rho= q_0 q_1 \dots$ is the long-run average of the weights of the play, i.e., $\MP(w)(\rho) = \limsup_{n \to \infty} \frac{1}{n}\cdot\EL(w)(\rho(n))$.

 \item[Average debit-sum.]
 Along with the previous objective, we introduce a new objective function, which we call the average debit level that assigns to every play the long-run average of the debit levels.
-Formally, $\AvDL(w)(\rho)= \limsup_{n \to \infty} \frac{\sum_{i=0}^n \DL(w)(\rho(n))}{n} $.
+Formally,

 Note that since the debit level is defined to be~0 if the accumulated sum is positive (\emph{i.e.} a positive credit level), a positive credit cannot cancel out a positive debit-sum in the averaging process in $\AvDL(w)(\rho)$.
 Observe that in contrast to mean-payoff objective that is the average of the weights, the average debit level has the flavor of the average of the partial sums of the weights. \end{compactdesc} In the sequel, when the weight function $w$ is clear from context we will omit it and simply write $\EL(\rho(n))$ and $\MP(\rho)$, and so on.
 For each of the above quantitative objectives, we will consider a version of the quantitative objective that is a disjunction with a coB\"uchi objective.
 Formally for a quantitative objective $f$ and coB\"uchi objective $\coBuchi(C)$, the quantitative objective that is the disjunction of the two objectives is defined as follows for a play $\rho$: if $\rho \in \coBuchi(C)$, then the objective function assigns value~$0$ to $\rho$, otherwise it assigns value $f(\rho)$\footnote{We focus on objectives involving debits, and $0$ is the best possible debit value for player~1.}.
 We will refer to the corresponding version of the quantitative objectives with disjunction with coB\"uchi objective as $\maxDLC$, $\LimMaxDLC$, $\MPC$, and $\AvDLC$, respectively (and when the weight function $w$ and the coB\"uchi set $C$ is clear from the context we drop them for simplicity).